 Integrative Care Clinic

-The clinic works with the whole healthcare team, in particular with GPs and district nurses to develop shared planning and help negotiate the complexities which any journey through the healthcare system can involve.
+The clinic works with the whole healthcare team, in particular with GP’s and district nurses to develop a shared care plan and help negotiate the complexities which any journey through the healthcare system can involve.
 It is currently funded by the Integrated Care Partnership initiative.